 Using the Dictionaries with Browsers, Email, etc.

-Try this: highlight a word in Safari and select "Look Up in Dictionary" from the Services menu (under the Safari menu just to the right of the apple menu): Apple's Dictionary application opens and displays a definition of the word.
-Or control click on the word in Safari and select "Look up in Dictionary" from the pop-up menu, or just press the Dictionary shortcut command-control-D: A pop-up window will open with definitions.
-You can also use this trick in other applications, though some applications support services better than others.
+Try this: highlight a word in Safari or Mail and select "Look Up in Dictionary" from the Services menu (under the Safari menu just to the right of the apple menu): Apple's Dictionary application opens and displays a definition of the word.
+You can also control-click on the word and select "Look up in Dictionary" from the pop-up menu, or press the Dictionary shortcut command-control-D: a pop-up window will open with definitions.
+If you have a trackpad and enable "force click" in the system preferences, you can activate this pop-up window by putting the cursor on a word and pressing the track pad a little harder than usual.
+You can also use some of these tricks with other software, but Apple's Dictionary integrates best with Apple's own software, like Safari, Mail, and Pages.

-Third-party dictionaries can also invoked like this from the Services menu.
-After you install a program like Jisho, for example, will find an item "Look up in Jisho" appears the services menu, with its own keyboard shortcut.
+Third-party dictionaries can also be invoked from the Services menu.
+After you install a program like JEdict, for example, you should see an item "Look up in JEdict…" in the services menu, with its own keyboard shortcut.

 If this option does not appear in the services menu, or if the shortcuts don't work, you may need to tweak some things in the System Preferences.
-Go the Apple menu and select "System Preferences," then select the "Keyboard" preferences pane, click on the "Keyboard Shortcuts" tab, and finally select "Services" in the lefthand pane.
+Go to the Apple menu and select "System Preferences," then select the "Keyboard" preferences pane, click on the "Keyboard Shortcuts" tab, and finally select "Services" in the lefthand pane.
 Find the relevant shortcut and make sure it is checked.
-If the keyboard shortcut is not working, you can double click directly on its keyboard shortcut and assign another key combination.
+If the keyboard shortcut is not working because of a conflict with another shortcut, you can double click directly on the shortcut and assign another key combination.

 Dictionaries on the Web

-Many English-Japanese dictionary web sites oriented toward learners use some varient of Jim Breen's EDICT/JMDICT dictionary described above.
+Many English-Japanese dictionary programs and web sites use some variant of the EDICT/JMDICT dictionary files developed by Jim Breen at Monash University.
 Breen's own WWWJDIC web site is rather complex, but provides access to all of that dictionary's functionality.